readren/json-facile/README.md

 * Map keys can be of any type, even when represented as a JSON object.
 In that case the keys are encoded in the JSON object's field names.

-* No discriminator field is needed to distinguish between different concrete implementations of said abstract type, unless two of those implementations have the same amount of required fields and all of them have the same names.
+* No discriminator field is needed to distinguish between different concrete implementations of an abstract type, unless two of those implementations have the same amount of required fields and all of them have the same names.
 In that case, only the ambiguous implementations require a discriminator field.
 This reduces the JSON documents length considerably.

 # Table of content
 - [json-facile](#json-facile)